sungsoo/sungsoo.github.io/_posts/2015-06-12-tajo-internals.md

 Task
 ----

-In TaskRunner, a Task is created from the response (QueryUnitRequest) of 'getTask()' rpc call.
+In *TaskRunner*, a Task is created from the response (QueryUnitRequest) of 'getTask()' rpc call.
 Task contains three main attributes as follows:

 -   A logical plan of an execution block which created the task.